OUTAGE: Electric 913.573.9522 | Water 913.573.9622

 • How do I pay my bill?

 • Use Automatic Payment Plan to have the monthly balance taken out of a bank account.
-To set up this option, call 913-573-9190 or click here to enroll online.
+To set up this option, call 913-573-9190 or enroll online at www.bpu.com.

-• By phone Call 1-855-BPU-BILL with credit card or bank account.
+• By phone at 1-855-BPU-BILL with a credit card or bank account.

-• At the 24/7 Drop Box outside the door of the Customer Service Lobby at 540 Minnesota Avenue, Kansas City, KS 66101, using check or money orders.
-Payments placed in the box weekdays (excluding holidays) before 5:00 p.m. are applied to the account the same business day.
+• At the 24/7 Drop Box outside the door of the Customer Service Lobby, using cash, check or money orders.
+Payments placed in the box on weekdays (excluding holidays) before 5:00 p.m. are applied to the account on the same business day.

-• PaySite kiosks are located throughout the greater Kansas City area.
-Call 1-877-876-7076 or click here for kiosk locations.
+• Many pay site kiosks are located within grocery stores in Wyandotte County.
+Call 1-877-876-7076 or click here for participating locations.
 Payments made at a kiosk pay site need to be made before 3:00 p.m. in order for the payment to post to your account the same day.
 Payments made after 3:00 p.m. will post to your account after 8:00 a.m. the next business day.

 • Is ACH available for residential/commercial customers?